zacharopoulou/microT-CNN/README.md

 threads : 2  # This parameter specifies the number of threads the algorithm should utilize for parallel processing.
 In this case, it's set to 2, meaning the algorithm will use two threads.
 ```

+#### A guide to fix input files

+- For coordinates of exons and sequences of transcripts on a fasta format, you can use the fix_exons.R script.